Up to 40 people handed eviction notices in Penticton community - BC Local News

 Rumours circulated in the community that Kruger was not making money on the mobile home park.
 Tozer hoped he would be able to renegotiate the lease terms with Kruger and property managers Stanmar Services.

-Attempts to contact Kruger and Stanmar did not yield a response Monday.
+Attempts by the Western News to contact Kruger and Stanmar did not yield a response Monday.
 Duncan said most in the park would likely be willing to pay higher rents if it meant keeping their homes, but he wasn’t so optimistic about it.

 By Monday, any hint of optimism Duncan and the Melatinis once had effectively dissipated, and the initial shock had abated into sobriety.
 Even the sprightly Tozer, who works on his property during sunny afternoons with a chipper productivity, had lost some of the cheer in his tone.